chandler14362/Krypton.Buffers/README.md

 There is a corresponding Read/Write method for each.
 Data is written in little endian

+NOTE: The Span reader and writer types are both defined as a `ref struct`.
+When using your Span reader/writer as an argument make sure to pass by ref.

 ## Buffer Options

 By default all buffers are set to resize.
 The default pooling strategy is no pooling at all, each time the writer needs to resize a new byte array is allocated.